nordic-institute/X-Road/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Check the [Knowledge Base](https://nordic-institute.atlassian.net/wiki/spaces/XRDKB) for a list of common questions and problems.
 - Ask the community on the [X-Road community Slack](https://jointxroad.slack.com/) if the problem is a known issue or a feature.
 Also, check the Slack history for previous questions on the same topic.
-- Perform a [cursory search](https://nordic-institute.atlassian.net/browse/XRDDEV) to see if the problem has already been reported.
+- Perform a cursory search on the [X-Road](https://nordic-institute.atlassian.net/browse/XRDDEV), [X-Road Metrics](https://nordic-institute.atlassian.net/browse/OPMONDEV) or [MISP2](https://nordic-institute.atlassian.net/browse/MISPDEV) backlogs depending on the software, to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.

 When submitting a bug, explain the problem and include additional details to help maintainers reproduce the problem:

 - Summary of the problem.
-- X-Road software version.
+- Software version.
 - Host OS and version.
 - More detailed description of the problem that includes:
   - Steps to reproduce the issue.